JackWh0/JackWh0/README.md

 ## Hi there 👋 I'm Jackson

-- 🌱 I’m currently learning/practicing: Java, Javascript, Python, Spring, React, HTML and CSS;
+- 🌱 I’m currently learning/practicing: Java, Javascript, Python, Spring, HTML and CSS;
 - 👯 I’m looking to collaborate on open source projects;
 - 📺 I'm a huge fan of Doctor Who, Breaking Bad, Stranger Things, Supernatural, The Big Bang Theory and Avatar (not the blue one);
 - 🎖️ My favorite anime is: Saiki Kusuo no Psi-nan;